gavagai-corp/ParaLex/README.md

 While we will work to extend the data set to include new languages, and more paradigmatic clusters, we encourage anyone in the field to contribute to the data set.
-You can do so by following the [common GitHub workflow](https://guides.github.com/introduction/flow/): fork the project, make changes to it, and submit a pull request.
+You can do so by following the [common GitHub workflow](https://guides.github.com/introduction/flow/): fork the project, make changes to it according to [these instructions](ANNOTATION_INSTRUCTIONS.md), and submit a pull request.

 ## License and attribution